npm/rfcs/accepted/0000-package-manifest-extensions.md

   - Add `peerDependenciesMeta.<peer>.optional`.
   - Verify Arborist's peer resolution sees the extended metadata.

+- Normal dependency repair:
+  - A package missing `dependencies.bar` can receive an extension-created `bar` edge.
+  - An extension that attempts to replace existing `dependencies.bar` or `optionalDependencies.bar` fails with a clear error.
+  - Normal dependency version changes are handled by `overrides`, not `packageExtensions`.

-- Existing dependency correction:
+- Peer dependency correction:
-  - A package declares `bar: "^1"` and the extension changes it to `^2`.
+  - A package declares `peerDependencies.bar: "^1"` and the extension changes it to `^2`.
-  - The resulting lockfile resolves from the corrected edge.
+  - Arborist's peer resolution and the resulting lockfile use the corrected peer contract.

 - `overrides` composition:
   - Extension adds `bar: "^1"`.